BirdeeHub/tomlua/README.md

 -- or you can set them directly on the current object tomlua.opts.fancy_dates = true
+-- note, when setting options this way, do not replace the entire table.
+-- this is a proxy table for the settings, which are represented in C for performance reasons.

 local some_string = [=[
 xmplarray = [ "this", "is", "an", "array" ]